PowerShell/DscResources/.github/PULL_REQUEST_TEMPLATE.md

 -->
 - [ ] This PR changes documentation
 - [ ] This PR changes DscResource.Template
+  - [ ] Updated documentation as necessary in the TEMPLATE_README.md.
+  - [ ] An descriptive entry has been added to the change log in the TEMPLATE_README.md.
 - [ ] This PR changes Tests.Template
   - [ ] The template version number has been increased appropriately.
   - [ ] An descriptive entry has been added to the CHANGELOG.md under the